Let It Be (song): Ferry Aid version

 In 1987, the song was recorded by charity supergroup Ferry Aid (which included McCartney).
-It reached number one on the UK Singles Chart for three weeks and reached the top ten in many other European countries.
+It reached number one on the UK singles chart for three weeks and reached the top ten in many other European countries.
 McCartney's verse used the original take from the Beatles' "Let It Be" sessions.
 Ferry Aid covered "Let It Be" as a charity single to raise money for victims of the Zeebrugge Disaster.
 The featured artists included McCartney, Boy George, Mark Knopfler and Kate Bush, as well as an ensemble chorus made up of media personalities and other musicians.
-Although McCartney's contribution was taken from the Beatles' recording, he filmed a segment of himself miming to the track for inclusion in the music video.
-The single topped the UK Singles Chart for three weeks and was certified gold for shipping over 500,000 copies.
+Although McCartney's contribution was taken from the Beatles' recording, he filmed a segment of himself singing to the track for inclusion in the music video.
+The single topped the UK singles chart for three weeks and was certified gold for shipping more than 500,000 copies.
 It was also a number 1 hit in Norway and Switzerland.